-The Green Party's sole candidate in Louisiana this election cycle, Eliot S. Barron is making good on a promise to the citizens and voters of the state and nation: to be an alternative perspective on the ballot.
-Barron, whose civic duties have included a tour in the regular army, the census operation in 2010, and numerous volunteer positions for the International Red Cross, is intent on gaining ground where few might expect: the "safely" Republican House of Representatives.
+Barron, whose civic duties include a tour in the army, the commerce department's census operation of 2010, volunteer positions for the Red Cross, and two prior congressional runs, is gaining ground where few might expect: toward the "safely" Republican House of Representatives.

-Steeped in both American and World History, a student of current affairs, and a strong voice for justice, freedom, peace, and the environment, Barron is a thoughtful and candid person, whose approach to politics is quite timely.
+Steeped both in American and in World History, a student of current affairs, a strong voice for justice, freedom, peace and the environment, Barron is a thoughtful and candid person, whose call to politics is right on time.

-A veteran of a campaign for a special election, the candidate this year has distinguished himself in print, on television and radio, and has even recorded a podcast series in an effort to let people know that the time has come to make a clear stand, and to create the new media.
+The candidate in past years has distinguished himself in print, on television and radio.
+He has even recorded a podcast series in an effort to let people know that the time has come to make a clear stand, and to create the new media.

-Encouraging the politically liberal to be recognized and counted, while welcoming searchers for new voices or otherwise making the Green Party a home for both the hopeful and disenchanted, Eliot aims to get many of the 20% undecided's votes.
+Encouraging independents to be recognized and counted, welcoming searchers for new voices and otherwise making the Green Party a home for both the hopeful and disenchanted, Eliot aims to get the district's undecideds' votes.

-Mr. Barron is passionate about the great state of Louisiana and is an avid outdoorsman, spending as much time outside as possible.
+Mr. Barron is passionate about the state of Louisiana and is an avid outdoorsman.
 With your support, he'll put people before politics and represent Louisiana in a new congress.
 It is high time for rotation in the capitol.

-Eliot S. Barron, Candidate for the 5th Louisiana district of the United States House of Representatives, is a political outsider running with a fresh alternative to the Democratic and Republican status quo, the Green Party.
+Eliot Barron, candidate for Louisiana's 1st district of the United States House of Representatives, is an independent running with a fresh alternative to the Democratic and Republican status quo, the Green Party.

-After graduating from Lewis and Clark College in Oregon, having studied in Munich, Germany his junior year abroad, Mr. Barron enlisted and was stationed in Missouri, Texas, Virginia, Georgia, Washington and points in between; living and working also in Alaska and Wisconsin.
-This broad exposure to other states in the union and time in the workforce has opened horizons and will be of invaluable worth in office.
+A graduate of Lewis and Clark College in Oregon, having studied abroad in Munich, Germany, Barron enlisted in the military and was stationed in Missouri, Texas, Georgia, Washington and Virginia for training and service; living and working also in Alaska and Wisconsin and points in between.
+This exposure to other states and regional cultures in the country with real time in the workforce has opened horizons and will be of invaluable worth in office.